 Canyon Trail (Waipoo Falls) is the most popular hike in Waimea Canyon.
 It spurs off the more accessible and shorter Cliff Trail and is a moderate hike that is about 3.4 miles roundtrip.
 The trail ends at Kumuwela Lookout, where you can see through the canyon to the ocean.

-The Kauai Humane Society can give you suggestions on the best trail for your shelter dogs’ field trip!
+The Kauai Humane Society can suggest the best trail for your shelter dogs’ field trip!

 7. Honopu Ridge Trail